 Glad you asked.

 Claiming your business gives you, the business owner, control over the images that appear, hours of operation, the opportunity to fill in a business profile and share what your business is all about, update the address and phone number at a moment’s notice, and so much more.
 If you aren’t the one doing this, Google is making a best guess at what your business information should list.
 It’s eerie how much Google knows, but no one knows your business like you do.
 So get in there and tell your story the way you know how—add photos, an origin story about your business, and share posts that lead users to your website.

-Here’s a few benefits of having a Google My Business listing:
+Benefits to having a Google My Business listing:

 Build a reputation – having a business listing is great because your raving fans have the opportunity to gush about you in a public space.
 This feature also gives you a chance to be creative and engage with your customers to gain reviews.
 Reach out to us for creative and effective ideas on generating more customer reviews!